nkty02/sky130-RTL-Design-Workshop/README.md

 # Day 5: If, case, for loop and for generate

-## If case constructs
+## If constructs

-If case is mainly used in RTL design for writing priority logics.
+If statements are mainly used in RTL design for writing priority logics.
+IF statements are always written inside always block.
+If we miss any of the conditions i.e., due to incomplete **IF conditions** then there is a chance of getting undesired INFERRED LATCHES into our design.

 Syntax for writing **If** statement :